-The cause of Crohn's disease remains unknown although intensive research is continuing.
+The cause of Crohn's disease remains unknown, although intensive research is continuing.
 Doctors have proposed several theories to explain it, including:

-Smoking can increase the risk of developing Crohn's disease, and people with Crohn's disease who also smoke are less likely to respond to treatment and more likely to have early relapses.
+Smoking can increase the risk of developing Crohn's disease, and people with Crohn's disease who also smoke are less likely to respond to treatment and more likely to have relapses.

-Occasionally a wireless capsule endoscopy may be performed.
+- Occasionally, a wireless capsule endoscopy may be performed.
 This test involves swallowing a capsule that has a tiny camera inside it.
 The camera takes photos of your small bowel, which are transmitted to a data recorder that you wear around your waist.
 The capsule is single-use only, and will exit the body painlessly in your stool after a couple of days.
 It can be flushed down the toilet.